tsheppy/cambiahealth/README.md

 This is the Git repo for the [Cambia Health SDET position](https://careers-cambiahealth.icims.com/jobs/24078/lead-test-and-software-engineer-%28sdet%29/job) being applied for by myself [(Tucker Sheppy)](https://www.linkedin.com/in/tucker-sheppy/).

-# Programming Portion
+# Programming

 I addressed the programming section of this interview by creating a Docker project using Java and Gradle for builds.
 This is the first truly open-source project I have worked on, so it was a great chance to learn what tools are available to the open-source community.

 ## Building the application

 Run `./gradlew` to build and test the application.

 ## Sort CSV file contents using the Docker container

 ``docker run --rm -v /my/path/to/csv:/work tsheppy/cambiahealth:0.1-SNAPSHOT``
 This will start a new container and look for a CSV file in the _/my/path/to/csv/_ directory.
 Upon completion, a file named _output.csv_ will be created in the same directory with the contents of _input.csv_ but sorted within each row.

-## Why Gradle?
-I chose to use Gradle to build the project for a few reasons.
- * I am familiar with it  :)
- * Cross-platform build compatibility since I have been using Windows at home and work
- * Ease of implementation and extension

-## And the Gherkin Tests?
+# Gherkin

+1. __Write Gherkin tests for program__

     Tests use the Cucumber framework with the _.feature_ files written in Gherkin.
 Tests are directed at both a unit-test level (sorting.feature) as well as a service-level (dockerExecution.feature).
 If this were in production, I'd recommend replacing the sorting.feature with just JUnit tests unless significant interaction is expected from the PO regarding that behavior.
 The use of data tables in the tests was done as a learning exercise and would need additional work to scale out and support a larger collection of matching input/output CSV files.
 Although step definitions were not required, I enjoyed the challenge.

+2. __Explain in detail why they might be helpful in the future__

     Tests such as these can provide the following benefits:

     * Act as a safety net for future refactoring efforts
     * Provide clarity for the expected behavior of the system in a readable manner by less-technical stakeholders
     * Provide metrics to help inform development and release activities

-# Question / Answers

-## Tools
+# Tools

 1. __What's helpful about version control systems?
 What's annoying about them?__

     Version Control Systems are critical whenever there is a need to coordinate work on shared source code.
 They (generally) provide a way to track history, provide access to source code, and manage conflicts between developers working on the same code.
 Without them, we'd be stuck back in the days of distributing code back and forth via floppy disk or email.
 Both methods are extremely fragile.